 Gordons LLP: Terms of Business

-These Terms of Business should be read with our letter/email you receive from us following your instruction, which tells you about our fees and who will be working for you.
-Where the terms in the letter differ from this document, the terms of the letter will apply.
+These Terms of Business should be read with our engagement letter or email.
+Where the terms in that letter or email differ from this document, the terms of the letter or email will apply.

-If we are acting for you in a transaction where a loan is being provided by a bank or building society, the lender will probably require us to see original identification documents.
-The lender may also need us to verify your signature.
-By instructing us, you agree to us disclosing such information to your lender.
+If we are acting for you in a transaction where a loan is being provided by a bank or building society, the lender may require us to see original identification documents and to verify your signature.
+By instructing us, you agree we can disclose such information to your lender.

 We may ask you to provide: